When you’re making your New Year’s resolutions, commit to setting and achieving some of these smart financial goals.

-Put aside time each day for meditation so you can think clearly and will feel less stressed and chaotic — it’ll give you much-needed breathing space to start the New Year afresh.
+Put aside time each day for meditation so you can think clearly and will feel less stressed – it’ll give you the much-needed breathing space to start the New Year afresh.

 2. Pay Off Any Bad Debts

 Bad debt ties you down, not just financially but psychologically as well: it’s like a weight around your neck.
-In 2019, commit to setting yourself free from the shackles of debt.
+In 2023, commit to setting yourself free from the shackles of debt.

 Prioritise paying off credit cards and any other loans with high interest rates.
 By reducing interest payments, you will have more free cash with which to pay down everything else.